microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

     <img src="../../Assets/QnAMakerEndpoints.JPG">

+NOTE: if you only had one knowledge base in qnamaker.aim you could enable Chit-chat right into that KB.
+But since we have several, it's best to keep the Chit-chat separate, so a conversational query can go specifically to that knowledge base.

 ### LUIS

 After you have created your web app bot (above), you will see a LUIS app has been auto-created for you in [luis.ai](https://www.luis.ai).
 We won't actually use this app, we'll replace it with our Dispatch app later in this tutorial.
-This app will be created through Dispatch commands.
+This Dispatch app will be created through Dispatch commands.

 Find the LUIS authoring key in the "Setttings" menu on the drop down menu when you click on your account name in the upper right corner on luis.ai.
 Copy this key into the `StudyBotTemplate.txt` file.
 You will need this key later in the tutorial.